DanielB234/my-recipes-backend/README.md

 Generating pdf files based on either recipes or the shopping list function and emailing these pdf's to a specified email

-The files used to create  this includes a csv file containing a set of training data, the
+The files used to create  this includes a csv file containing a set of training data, a program that would allow the user to classify the data and the set trainer

 # Installation